-If you’re reading this article, you probably already know that payday loans in Houston aren’t what they used to be.
-As of two years ago, Houston enacted numerous laws that were intended to regulate the payday loan industry.
-On top of that, these changes also had the effect of regulating the title loan industry as well as most other short-term lenders in Houston.
-A few things to note about the changes to payday loans in Houston.
-The changes that Houston and other Texas cities put in place did not go into effect until the middle of 2015.
-That is just over one year ago.
-Additionally, these changes were based on other regulations that were put in place in other Texas cities.
-For example, San Antonio and Dallas have similar restrictions in place to regulate payday loan companies.
+If you’re reading this article, you already know that payday loans in Houston aren’t what they used to be.
+As of two years ago, Houston enacted many laws to regulate the online payday loan industry.
+On top of that, these updates also had the effect of regulating the title loan industry as well as most other short-term lenders in Houston.
+A few things to note about the changes to personal loans in Houston.
+The changes that Houston and other Texas cities put in place did not go into effect until a few years ago.
+Additionally, these changes came from other regulations in place in other Texas cities.
+For example, San Antonio and Dallas have similar restrictions in place to regulate payday advance and car title loan companies.
 In an ideal situation, these new Houston payday loan rules will mirror the changes that are already in place in other Texas cities.

-Are Houston payday loan changes here to stay?
+Are lending changes in Houston here to stay?

-Another byproduct of these new restrictions is that payday loan documentation needs to be written better so the average consumer can understand it.
+Another byproduct of these new restrictions is to make documentation easier to understand.
 In our estimation, this can only be a benefit.
-We’ve all viewed contracts and just been overwhelmed when confronted with the amount of legal jargon and otherwise unnecessary legal language.
-One thing we have seen is there are more complaints being brought forward with these new changes.
-Much like the payday loan changes in other cities in Texas, there are now more people in Houston that are voicing their concerns with online payday loans.
+We’ve all viewed contracts that are long.
+It’s easy to get overwhelmed when confronted with the amount of legal jargon and unnecessary legal language.
+One thing we have seen is there are more complaints with these new changes.
+Much like the cash advance changes in other cities in Texas, there are now more people in Houston.
+These citizens are voicing their concerns with online payday loans.
 Not all these concerns are what you would expect, though.
 Many people are now complaining that they no longer have access to the funds they need so much.
 Whereas a resident of Houston used to have access to many different types of short term loans, they are now forced to find other options.
 Many Houston residents are now going to other parts of the state in search of lenders that don’t deal with the same types of regulations.
-Other people are just taking out smaller payday loans Houston.
+Other people are taking out smaller advances in Houston.
 We’ve already seen these changes take place in many cities in Texas, such as Dallas and San Antonio.
-While we have more information on the results of changes in those cities we just don’t have enough data to show anything specific regarding changes for payday loans Houston.
-It will probably be best to wait another year or so in order to better evaluate the changes that have occurred with Houston Texas payday loans.
-One interesting addition to these proposed regulations is that payday loans or installment loans taken out in Texas can only have 3 rollovers.
+While we have more information on the results of changes in those cities.
+We don’t have enough data to show anything specific regarding changes for installment loans Houston or Dallas.
+It will be best to wait another year to check the changes.
+We are sure to see more changes with total applications for online payday loans in Texas.
+One addition to these regulations is that payday loans or installment loans in Texas can only have 3 rollovers.
 This means a Texas resident can’t keep paying on a specific loan.
 This is only a good thing and there stands to be less problems in the industry with these changes in place.
-Hopefully, we will see more common sense changes come into play regarding Houston payday loans.
+We will see more common sense changes come into play that change Houston payday loans.